2021 Summer Programs

 Severe Weather Safety

-Students will learn the importance of helmets, for both children and adults, while riding wheeled vehicles, and about the proper hand signals to use while riding a bicycle on roads.
+Students should understand the importance of helmets, for both children and adults, while riding wheeled vehicles, and about the proper hand signals to use while riding a bicycle on roads.

-Children will learn what to do if a fire occurs in their home.
-The importance of an exit plan and practicing it.
+Students know what to do if a fire occurs in their home.
+The importance of having an exit plan and practicing it.
 Every home should have working smoke detectors on each level and outside each bedroom.

-Children will learn how to recognize and use pedestrian crosswalks and intersections in the village.
-They will practice crossing the streets, assess hazardous situations and how to handle them and identify traffic signs and signals.
+Students should understand how to use pedestrian crosswalks both with and without signals.
+They will practice crossing the streets and learn to identify traffic signs and signals.